leethomason/tinyxml2/readme.md

 to make it more appropriate for use in a game.
 It uses less memory, is faster, and uses far fewer memory allocations.

-TinyXML-2 has no dependency on the C++ Standard Library, and does not adapt any of its collection types either.
+TinyXML-2 has no dependency on the C++ Standard Library, and does not adapt or use any of its collection types either.

 ## Features